se-for-sci/se-for-sci.github.io/content/week2/pytest.md

 in `pyproject.toml` is rather pointless).
-The `addopts` setting will add whatever you put there to the command line when you run; `-ra` will print a summary "r"eport of "a"ll results, which gives you a quick way to review what tests failed and were skipped, and why. `--showlocals` will print locals in tracebacks. `--strict-markers` will make sure you don't try to use an unspecified fixture.
+The `addopts` setting will add whatever you put there to the command line when you run; `-ra` will print a summary "r"eport of "a"ll results, which gives you a quick way to review what tests failed and were skipped, and why. `--strict-markers` will make sure you don't try to use an unspecified fixture.
 And `--strict-config` will error if you make a mistake in your config. `xfail_strict` will change the default for `xfail` to fail the tests if it doesn't fail - you can still override locally in a specific xfail for a flaky failure. `filter_warnings` will cause all warnings to be errors (you can add allowed warnings here too). `log_cli_level` will report `INFO` and above log messages on a failure.
 Finally, `testpaths` will limit `pytest` to just looking in the folders given - useful if it tries to pick up things that are not tests from other directories.
 [See the docs](https://docs.pytest.org/en/stable/customize.html) for more options.